soudev/knowledge.mine/stuff/nodejs.md

   * [Web Scraping With Node.js | Smashing Magazine](http://www.smashingmagazine.com/2015/04/08/web-scraping-with-nodejs/) - 2015/04/08

+  * [Scraping the Web with Node.js | Code Responsible](http://coderesponsible.com/scraping-the-web-with-node-js/) - (2015/11/15) Cheerio is a perfect solution for retrieving the data from these websites and creating your own API using Node.js.

   * [Use Node.js to Extract Data from the Web for Fun and Profit | Stormin' The Castle](http://www.storminthecastle.com/2013/08/25/use-node-js-to-extract-data-from-the-web-for-fun-and-profit/)

   * [Mineração de dados e as funções map, reduce e filter | NodeBR - NodeJS Brasil](http://nodebr.com/mineracao-de-dados-e-as-funcoes-map-reduce-filter/)